-(b) Nunavut and Northwest Territories.
-Canada
+iii) Nunavut and Northwest Territories, Canada

-During fiscal 2014, the Company entered into an agreement to sell data related to certain diamond properties for \$50,000 on signing (received) and \$50,000 (received) upon claims getting registered, and 1,000,000 common shares on registration of claims within an area of interest.
+During fiscal 2014, the Company entered into an agreement to sell data related to certain diamond properties for \$50,000 on signing (received) and \$50,000 (received) upon claims getting registered, and 1,000,000 common shares (received) (Note 5) on registration of claims within an area of interest.
 The Company will retain a 2% gross overriding royalty on diamonds mined in the area of interest.

-As a result of previously ceasing activities on the uranium, diamond and gold properties, the Company is required to dispose of fuel and related camp supplies.
-The Company has recorded a provision for disposal costs of \$151,888 (2019 - \$155,912).
+As a result of previously ceasing activities on the uranium, diamond and gold properties in the Northwest Territories, the Company is required to dispose of fuel and related camp supplies.
+The Company has recorded a provision for disposal costs of \$151,888 (2020 - \$151,888).
 In 2017, the Nunavut government notified the Company that a fuel drum had leaked.
-The Company submitted a plan for clean up and the clean up will commence as soon as access to the property is possible.
+The Company submitted a plan for clean up to commence as soon as access to the property is possible.

-10. Accounts Payable and Accrued Liabilities
+11. Accounts Payable and Accrued Liabilities